-The Panel measures the achievement of the efficiency impact by the extent to which there is a reduction in the number of exemptions granted.
+The Panel measures the achievement of the efficiency impact in two ways.
+The first is by the extent to which there is a reduction in the number of exemptions granted.

 This measure is chosen because amendments to the Code as a result of the Panel's policy work should result in there being a reduction in the number of exemptions granted that relate to the application of the Code to market practice.
 In addition, the class exemptions of a general nature that the Panel periodically grants are often designed to streamline compliance where it is recognised that the same type of individual exemption has been granted repeatedly for a recurring set of circumstances.